About these ads

 Yanagita is played by the veteran character actor Steve Park, who you may recognise from his role as the spirited Korean grocer from Spike Lee’s Do the Right Thing.
 He also appeared in the brothers’ 2009 masterpiece A Serious Man as the deadpan father of a blackmailing student, inviting the hapless protagonist Larry Gopnik, in the film’s key line, to “accept the mystery”.

-3 Responses to “Characters that I love #2 – Steve Park as Mike Yanagita in Fargo (Joel Coen, 1996)”
+3 thoughts on “Characters that I love #2 – Steve Park as Mike Yanagita in Fargo (Joel Coen, 1996)

 Your further analysis—[Yanagita's] tragic fabrication of a wife and her demise is certainly sad, and not a little twisted, but exists in his head.
 Conversely, an equally perverse confection from the mind of Lundegaard, manifested in his doomed kidnap plot, makes it to reality and culminates in the decimation of his own family…—is an interesting character juxtaposition that I hadn’t even considered.
 Really nice observation!